tacofoundation/tacofoundation.github.io/docs/specification.md

 - `id` (String): Unique identifier for the SAMPLE. **MUST** NOT contain slashes (`/`, `\`) or colons (`:`). **MUST** NOT start with double underscore (`__`), which is reserved for padding.
 - `type` (String): SAMPLE type. **MUST** be either `FILE` or `FOLDER`.
 - `path` (String | Null): Location of the data.
-For FILE SAMPLEs, contains the file path.
+For FILE SAMPLEs, it contains the file path.
 For FOLDER SAMPLEs, contains a pointer to a TORTILLA.

 **Extension fields:**